cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

   </a>
 </p>

 Cirrus CI can schedule tasks on several AWS services.
 In order to interact with AWS APIs Cirrus CI needs permissions.

+### Configuring AWS Credentials

+There are two options to provide access to your infrastructure: via a traditional [IAM user](#iam-user-credentials) or via a more flexible and secure [Identity Provider](#cirrus-as-an-openid-connect-identity-provider).

+??? info "Permissions"
+    A user or a role that Cirrus CI will be using for orchestrating tasks on AWS should at least have access to S3 in order to store logs and cache artifacts.
+Here is a list of actions that Cirrus CI requires to store logs and artifacts:

+    ```json
+    "Action": [
+      "s3:CreateBucket",
+      "s3:GetObject",
+      "s3:PutObject",
+      "s3:DeleteObject",
+      "s3:PutLifecycleConfiguration"
+    ]
+    ```

+#### IAM user credentials

 Creating an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for programmatic access is a common way to safely give granular access to parts of your AWS.